bibleexchange/courses/poetry/en/poetry-en.md

 > Proverbs 18:20—A man’s belly shall be satisfied with the fruit of his mouth;
 > And with the increase of his lips shall he be filled.

 Our words are like seeds, and if they are healthy seeds, then they will produce fruit.
 In his commentary on Proverbs, Lindsay Wilson says that "the idea of the first line is that those who speak well (e.g. carefully, truthfully, compellingly) can gain success and earn a living (e.g. by making a deal, motivating others, resolving problems).
-Their lips or speech produce a useful outcome which enables them to meet their needs."
-[1] Tremper Longman III takes a slightly different approach and says that "just as food satisfies one’s physical hunger, so also words satisfy one’s intellectual and spiritual hunger."[2]
-Both interpretations fit because they show the positive results of our words.
+Their lips or speech produce a useful outcome which enables them to meet their needs."<sup>[1]</sup> Tremper Longman III takes a slightly different approach and says that "just as food satisfies one’s physical hunger, so also words satisfy one’s intellectual and spiritual hunger."<sup>[2]</sup> Both interpretations fit because they show the positive results of our words.
 See also 12:14 and 13:2.

 <!-- Moffatt paraphrases 20 well, but one-sidedly: ‘A man must answer for his utterances, and take the consequences of his words.’
 > Kidner, D. (1964).
 Proverbs: An Introduction and Commentary (Vol. 17, p.
 123).
 Downers Grove, IL: InterVarsity Press.-->